mrun0205/IFCB_FieldGuide/README.md

   ![IFCBacquire GPS settings](README.assets/IFCBacquire GPS settings.PNG)

-- If using the index file to connect to the IFCB, open the index file on the laptop that is connected to the router wi-fi and use the IP address and port number 8092 as **Server**.
-E.g. for our router this will be http://192.xxx.x.xx5:8092 and IFCB number xxx.
+- If using the index file to connect to the IFCB, open the index file on the laptop that is connected to the router wi-fi and use the IP address and port number 8092 as **Server**. e.g. for our router this will be http://192.xxx.x.xx5:8092 and IFCB number xxx.
 Then click on **connect**.
 The index file looks identical to the WebUI, but having both connected to the IFCB at once can cause it to crash.

   ![index file](README.assets/index file.jpg)